authelia/authelia/docs/configuration/identity-providers/oidc.md

 #### [1] hmac_secret

 The HMAC secret used to sign the [OpenID Connect] JWT's.
 The provided string is hashed to a SHA256 byte string for the purpose of meeting the required format.
 It can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.

-You must generate this option yourself.
-To generate a random string of sufficient length, you can use `openssl rand -base64 32`.
-If you are deploying this as a Kubernetes secret, you must encode it with base64 again, i.e. `openssl rand -base64 32 | base64`.
-Using secrets is always recommended.
+You must [generate this option yourself](#generating-options-yourself).

 #### [2] issuer_private_key

 The private key in DER base64 encoded PEM format used to encrypt the [OpenID Connect] JWT's.
 Can also be defined using a [secret](../secrets.md) which is the recommended for containerized deployments.
 The reason for using only the private key here is that one is able to calculate the public key easily from the private key in this format (`openssl rsa -in rsa.key -pubout > rsa.pem`).

-You must generate this option yourself.
-To create it, use `docker run -u "$(id -u):$(id -g)" -v "$(pwd)":/keys docker.io/authelia/authelia:latest authelia rsa generate --dir /keys` to generate both the private and public key in the current directory.
+You must [generate this option yourself](#generating-options-yourself).
+To create this option, use `docker run -u "$(id -u):$(id -g)" -v "$(pwd)":/keys docker.io/authelia/authelia:latest authelia rsa generate --dir /keys` to generate both the private and public key in the current directory.
 You can then paste the private key into your configuration.
-When using Kubernetes, remember to base64-encode the private key first when using a secret.
-Using secrets is always recommended.

 #### clients